-NOAA Fisheries will support internal (e.g. leadership) and external (e.g. Councils, decision-makers, management partners) requests to initiate new or update existing ESRs or similar documents.
+NOAA Fisheries will support internal (e.g., leadership) and external (e.g., Councils, decisionmakers, and management partners) requests to initiate new or update existing ESRs or similar documents.
 In regions where ESRs or similar documents have multi-year histories, NOAA Fisheries will support requests for collaborative review and update processes to assess the utility and clarity of information provided.
 ESRs should reflect and provide information in response to decision-makers' established goals and objectives.
-ESRs may also be used to meet resource management objectives outside of the fisheries management process, such as for essential fish habitat (EFH) consultations on non-fishing actions, for addressing species managed under multiple jurisdictions, for understanding the effects of multiple ocean use sectors on trust resources and fisheries, or for serving National Marine Sanctuaries information needs.
+ESRs may also be used to meet resource management objectives outside of the fisheries management process, such as for EFH consultations on non-fishing actions, for addressing species managed under multiple jurisdictions, understanding the effects of multiple ocean use sectors on trust resources and fisheries, understanding and addressing human wellbeing, understanding and articulating the roles of managed and unmanaged species in food webs, or aiding National Marine Sanctuaries information needs.

 Ecosystem approaches to single-species management can provide additional avenues for scientific exploration that ultimately build valuable information to support larger-scale EBFM.
-NOAA Fisheries will coordinate indicator development and data management for multiple decision support products, including ESPs (ecosystem and socioeconomic profiles) and risk tables (see Guideline 3 below), at varying scales from single-species to whole ecosystems and across multiple LMEs.
+NOAA Fisheries will coordinate indicator development and data management for multiple decision support products, including ecosystem and socioeconomic profiles and risk tables (see Guideline 3 below), at varying scales from single-species to whole ecosystems and across multiple ecosystems.

-NOAA Fisheries will direct resources to develop, expand and coordinate regional and nationwide efforts to make web-based ESRs and ecosystem indicators available and understandable to the public, building on existing efforts such as national and regional IEA websites and the NAMES website.
+NOAA Fisheries will direct resources to develop, expand, and coordinate regional and nationwide efforts to make web-based ESRs and ecosystem indicators available and understandable to the public.
 Under this Road Map, NOAA Fisheries will expand and coordinate regional and national efforts to disseminate ecosystem indicators at scales relevant to management, including for vulnerable habitat components of our ecosystems and for prioritized single species.
 NOAA Fisheries will support its staff in improving reporting automation, so as to make ESRs and ecosystem indicators less burdensome for staff to produce and easier for managers and the public to access.

-Goal 2.c: NOAA Fisheries will prioritize science in alignment with priority ecological, economic and social objectives identified in Guideline 1 above so that a deeper understanding can better inform management advice.
+Goal 2.c: NOAA Fisheries will prioritize science in alignment with priority ecological, economic, and social objectives identified in Guideline 1 above so that a deeper understanding can better inform management advice.

 Under Goal 2.c, NOAA Fisheries will attend to both the EBFM goals and objectives articulated under Guideline 1 and to emerging fisheries management issues to prioritize science to support decision-making.
-NOAA Fisheries will work internally and with partners to develop management on-ramps to provide ecosystem and climate information to managers where appropriate and useful.
-Further, NOAA Fisheries' science will support urgent concerns and challenges associated with making decisions about protected resources conservation and recovery, and habitat characterization, restoration, and conservation.
-The action items that NOAA Fisheries will use to develop annual and longer-term milestones to implement Goal 2.c are:
+NOAA Fisheries will work internally and with partners to develop management on-ramps12 to provide ecosystem and climate information to managers where appropriate and useful.
+Further, NOAA Fisheries' science will support urgent concerns and challenges associated with making decisions about protected resources conservation and recovery, as well as habitat characterization, restoration, and conservation.
+NOAA Fisheries will